Fairyland, Lane Cove River: Closure

 In the mid 20th century, Fairyland lost much of its popular appeal.
 Particularly with the expanding suburbs of Sydney, the diminishing remoteness, the rise of the motor car and the opening of the Epping Road bridge.
 After a series of floods in 1967, 1968 and 1969 Fairyland closed.
 The area was purchased by the National Parks of New South Wales in the late 1970s.
 Little evidence of the park exists today, particularly after the severe fires of 1994.
-The access road off Delhi Road is currently closed, overgrown and barely recognizable.
+The access road off Delhi Road is currently closed, overgrown and barely recognisable.
 A pair of rusted gate holders and some asphalt are all that remain.

 After the area was abandoned, invasive weeds have been particularly troublesome.
 Much work by bush regenerators has continued into the 21st century.
 Today, the 42 hectare area is home to three Endangered Ecological Communities.
 Notable wildlife so close to the city of Sydney here includes the Powerful Owl, Osprey and Echidna.
 Fairyland is on the Great North Walk.